peyton-brown/Squid-Proxy-MariaDB-PHP-Signup/README.md

 ## MariaDB Install Steps:
 - apt-get install mariadb-server mariadb-client -y; service mysql restart; mysql_secure_installation

-The first prompt will ask you to enter the current database root password.
+#### The first prompt will ask you to enter the current database root password.
 Since you have not set one up yet, ***press ENTER to indicate “none”***.

-The next prompt asks you whether you’d like to set up a database root password.
+#### The next prompt asks you whether you’d like to set up a database root password.
 This is not important for Squid but if you have a use for this you can type Y, if not ***Type N and then press ENTER.***.

-From there, you can ***press Y and then ENTER to accept the defaults for all the subsequent questions***.
+#### From there, you can ***press Y and then ENTER to accept the defaults for all the subsequent questions***.
 This will remove some anonymous users and the test database, disable remote root logins, and load these new rules so that MariaDB immediately implements the changes you have made.

-First run MariaDB as root.
+#### First run MariaDB as root.
-- mariadb -u root -p -h localhost
+- mariadb -u root -h localhost

 ### Query Code is in the [MariaDB folder.](https://github.com/peyton-brown/Squid-Proxy-MariaDB-PHP-Signup/blob/main/MariaDB/make-db.sql)